rgrannell1/rpgen/README.md

 ### Random Word Selection

 Random words are selected using a cryptographically secure random number generator derived from Node.js's `crypto.randomBytes`.
-This generator is tested against `dieharder` to ensure it works as expected.
+This generator is tested, as described below.

 ### Entropy